SabreTools/MPF/README.md

 ## Information

-**WARNING**: For those who use DiscImageCreator for dumping, MPF will replace `.` with `_` in any inputted paths which may be unexpected.
-If there are `.` outside of the extension in either the path or the filename, DiscImageCreator will fail to perform the final hashing step properly.
-Unfortunately, a malformed `.dat` will still be generated, thus appearing to have succeeded and causing confusion with users.
-As this is avoidable by a simple replacement, MPF will continue to do that until DiscImageCreator is fully fixed.

 For all additional information, including information about the individual components included in the project and what dumping programs are supported, please see [the wiki](https://github.com/SabreTools/MPF/wiki) for more details.

 ## Changelist